-Check all the storage class present in the Kubernetes cluster, and check which storage class is the default one:
+The following command checks all the storage class present in the Kubernetes cluster, and allows to see which storage class is the default one:

 \$ kubectl get sc

 If some PVC does not refer any storage class explicitly, it means that the default storage class is used.
 Ensure there is only one default Storage class.